 The North-West Germany has lots of charming towns, which I could point out, but my heart belongs to Friedrichstadt.
 For its water canals Friedrichstadt looks like a town in Holland and that is why it is known as the Venice of the North.
 All the red brick houses with wooden clocks hanging on them and gardens with windmills really makes Friedrichstadt one of the most charming towns in Germany.

 If you enjoy winter sports, especially ski jumps, you for sure have heard for Garmisch-Partenkirchen.
-A walk around the old town is cute and because of the life music from the oom-pha bands, make the experience even more vivid.
-When you find yourself in Garmisch-Partenkirchen, make sure to visit the spectacular Partnach Gorge, which is icing on the cake of this charming town in Germany.
+A walk around the old town is cute and the life music from the oom-pha bands, make the experience even more vivid.
+When you find yourself in Garmisch-Partenkirchen, make sure to visit the spectacular Partnach Gorge, which is icing on the cake of this cute town in Bavaria.

 Not far away from Frankfurt lies a small town of Gelnhausen.
-Gelnhausen does not get on typical tourist radars and that is why it is even more interesting to see it.
-It is perfect as one day or half-day trip from Frankfurt.
-If you like to read books from the Grimm brothers, you just got yourself another good reason to stop in the town.
+Gelnhausen does not get on typical tourist radars and that is why it is even more interesting to visit it.
+It is perfect as a day trip from Frankfurt.
+If you like to read books from the Grimm brothers, you just got yourself another good reason to explore the area.
 The German fairy-tale road runs through the town, which offers several beautiful sights that puts Gelnhausen on our list of most charming towns in Germany.

-From all the towns on this list, Heidelberg was the most crowded one.
-Heidelberg is for sure one of the most charming towns in Germany, but only if you can see it without all the daily visitors flocking into town.
+From all the towns on this list, Heidelberg was the most crowded one we have visited.
+Heidelberg is gorgeous, especially if you are lucky enough to see it without all the daily visitors flocking into town.
 The best thing is to wander around Heidelberg’s old town early in the morning or late in the afternoon.
 Don’t forget to hike up to its renaissance Palace and enjoy the views from this amazing red sandstone structure.
 Heidelberg has been known as the University City ever since 14th century.

-If you are looking for a charming town in Germany, which is perfect to enjoy during the summer, you should definitely stop at Lindau.
-It lies right next to the Bodensee, what makes it perfect for swimming and other water activities for you and the whole family.
+If you are looking for scenic little town in Germany, which is perfect to enjoy during the summer, you should definitely stop at Lindau.
+It lies right next to the Bodensee, what makes it perfect for swimming and other water activities no matter the age.
 A stroll around the old town is amazing due to its many historically rich buildings, cute cafes and handy-craft shops.

 Magdeburg was almost completely demolished during the WW2, but the renovation brought back all its formal glory.
 I have spent only one day in Magdeburg, but managed to find several sights for which I can easily put Magdeburg on the list of most charming towns in Germany.
 Make sure not to skip the city cathedral and its water show, Hundertwasser house, boat ride on the river Elbe and other interesting tourist attractions.